ing-bank/baker/docs/sections/concepts.md

 An event has a *name* and can (optionally) provide ingredients.

-The purpose of events is therefor twofold.
+The purpose of events is therefore twofold.

-1. It signifies something of interest happened for a [process instance](dictionary.md#process-instance).
+1. It signifies something of interest happened for a [recipe instance](/sections/reference/main-abstractions/#recipe-and-recipeinstance).

     Example, *"the customer placed the order"*, *"terms and conditions were accepted"*